Sulfur assimilation: Sulfolipids

-Secondary sulfur compounds
+Other sulfur compounds

 Brassica species contain glucosinolates, which are sulfur-containing secondary compounds.
 Glucosinolates are composed of a β-thioglucose moiety, a sulfonated oxime and a side chain.
 The synthesis of glucosinolates starts with the oxidation of the parent amino acid to an aldoxime, followed by the addition of a thiol group (through conjugation with glutathione) to produce thiohydroximate.
 The transfer of a glucose and a sulfate moiety completes the formation of the glucosinolates.

 The physiological significance of glucosinolates is still ambiguous, though they are considered to function as sink compounds in situations of sulfur excess.
 Upon tissue disruption glucosinolates are enzymatically degraded by myrosinase and may yield a variety of biologically active products such as isothiocyanates, thiocyanates, nitriles and oxazolidine-2-thiones.
 The glucosinolate-myrosinase system is assumed to play a role in plant-herbivore and plant-pathogen interactions.